markj0hnst0n/fauxdjsmilestoneproj1/README.md

 ### Google Lighthouse testing documentation in PDF form [here](#)

-W3C HTML and CSS validators – to test for any Errors in the code
+## W3C HTML and CSS validators – to test for any Errors in the code

+After commit 27 w3c html code checker returned errors for css being used inline to style width for embedded soundcloud and spotify code on audio.html.  fixed this by using a bespoke class and ameding style.css with the relevant code.
+Also removed obselete elements frameborder and scrolling in embedded code as this also returned errors.
+Added alt tags to img tags identified as also causing errors.

+Dates.html had an error as a h2 tag was used in a table.
+This was also fixed.

 # Deployment